karamaan/karamaan-opaleye/DESIGN.md

 the same time I am not certain that it cannot.
 I will hold of on making this change for now, as it would be very hard to reverse, but it is worth keeping in mind.

+The change that would be made is simple.  `Wire a` would no longer contain a string referring to a column.
+Instead it would contain an entire `PrimExpr`.
+This is what HaskellDB did with it's `Expr` type.